 We create extraordinary aquatic travel adventures for people who love to swim.

-Explore the clear blue waters of the British Virgin Islands, Kona, Hawaii or the Turkish Coast.
+Explore the clear blue waters of the British Virgin Islands, Kona, Hawaii or the Bahamas.
 Enjoy delicious meals and relaxing accommodations after training and playing in some of the world’s best open water swimming locations.

 A SwimVacation is a great way to prepare for a triathlon or open water swimming event….or to just have a fun, active vacation.
-Explore our web pages and start your journey to the best vacation you’ve ever had.
+Explore our offerings and start your journey to the best vacation you’ve ever had.